apetenchea/VimScripts/README.md

 <hr>

 ## [ideavimrc](ideavimrc)
 My .ideavimrc file.
-I use together with [IdeaVim](https://github.com/JetBrains/ideavim) when coding in JetBrains IDEs.
+I use it together with [IdeaVim](https://github.com/JetBrains/ideavim) when coding in JetBrains IDEs.
 <hr>

 ## [eclim-extra](eclim-extra)